RyanBrushett/Ticklist/README.md

 TODO:

-1) Priority 1 at this point is to clean up the models.
-In writing everything hastily, I managed to completely muck up the models from the way I intended.

-I'd like to have people on boulders and routes, and routes and boulders at crags.

-Instead I've somehow managed to end up with people at crags and crags not really doing anything and then people having sent or not sent boulders.

-Poor planning on my part.
+1) I think I've fixed the models and fixed up all of the application tests.
+Everything clears so now I'd like to start on the UI

+2) If the UI goes well, I'd like to start styling the landing page.

+3) Add functionality like adding boulders, ticking them off, etc.